Micky-N/mkyengine/README.md

 ```php
 $loader = new \MkyEngine\DirectoryLoader(__DIR__ . '/views');
 ```
-If you want to define component or layout sub directory use setComponentDir or setLayoutDir
+If you want to define component or layout subdirectory use setComponentDir or setLayoutDir
 ```php
 $loader->setComponentDir('components')->setLayoutDir('layouts');
 ```